 Your coverage is defined by the student policy.
 This document may have amendments or riders too.
-Under certain circumstances, we or the policyholder or the law may change your plan at the time of renewal and according to requirements of the student policy.
+Under certain circumstances, we or the policyholder or the law may change your plan according to requirements of the student policy.
+When an emergency or epidemic is declared, we may modify or waive preauthorization, prescription quantity limits or your cost share if you are affected.
 Only Aetna may waive a requirement of your plan.
-No other person - including provider - can do this.
+No other person - including the policyholder or provider - can do this.
+Any modifications made will be no less favorable than the current plan requirements.